Kong/terraform-provider-kong-gateway/docs/resources/plugin_ai_proxy_advanced.md

 - `aws_region` (String) If using AWS providers (Bedrock) you can override the `AWS_REGION` environment variable by setting this option.
 - `aws_role_session_name` (String) If using AWS providers (Bedrock), set the identifier of the assumed role session.
 - `aws_sts_endpoint_url` (String) If using AWS providers (Bedrock), override the STS endpoint URL when assuming a different role.
+- `embeddings_normalize` (Boolean) If using AWS providers (Bedrock), set to true to normalize the embeddings.
+- `performance_config_latency` (String) Force the client's performance configuration 'latency' for all requests.
+Leave empty to let the consumer select the performance configuration.

+<a id="nestedatt--config--targets--model--options--cohere"></a>
+### Nested Schema for `config.targets.model.options.cohere`

+Optional:

+- `embedding_input_type` (String) The purpose of the input text to calculate embedding vectors. must be one of ["classification", "clustering", "image", "search_document", "search_query"]
+- `wait_for_model` (Boolean) Wait for the model if it is not ready

 <a id="nestedatt--config--targets--model--options--gemini"></a>